joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 been better spent abiding by Hume's counsel of playing backgammon and enjoying the company of friends instead.

-But as computers developed a promising idea emerged.
-It went like this:
-Perhaps the brain is like a computer and the mind is like a computer program.
-What is important, then, is not so much the specific hardware of the brain, but the computer program that it is running.
-This idea seemed to break the stranglehold of the purely physical and introduce an abstract, non-physical entity that sits on top of the hardware, which seems to neatly correspond to the way that consciousness seems to sit on top of the brain. [[^7]] After centuries of fruitless efforts by philosophers at explaining the origin of consciousness, it's easy to see how those who worked with these new machines latched on to this revolutionary paradigm, especially as this idea began to be [represented][8] in [science][9] [fiction][10] and, as the decades progressed, science fiction evolved into reality as computers started to surpass humans in a [variety][11] of [tasks][12].
+But as computers developed in the 20th century, a promising idea emerged.
+It went like this: Perhaps the brain is like a computer and the mind is like a computer program.
+What is important, then, is not so much the specific hardware of the brain, but the program that the brain is running.
+This idea seemed to break the stranglehold that purely physical matter had on consciousness and introduced an abstract, non-physical entity that sits on top of the hardware, which seems to neatly correspond to the way that consciousness seems to sit on top of the brain. [[^7]] After centuries of fruitless efforts by philosophers at explaining the origin of consciousness, it's easy to see why those who worked with these new machines latched on to this revolutionary paradigm, especially as this idea began to be [represented][8] in [science][9] [fiction][10] and, as the decades progressed, science fiction evolved into reality as computers started to surpass humans in a [variety][11] of [tasks][12].

 But we must resist the allure of this seductive idea.
-The theory that consciousness is just a matter of running the right kind of computer program is wrong. [[^8]]   Computation alone is insufficient to produce consciousness.
+The theory that consciousness is nothing but running the right kind of computer program is wrong. [[^8]]   Computation alone is insufficient to produce consciousness.

 This is, as I understand it, not a radical position among philosophers of the mind these days.
-Back in the 1980s John Searle cast doubt on the computational theory of consciousness with the [Chinese Room argument][13].
-Today it seems that most philosophers accept the validity of the Chinese Room argument.
+Back in the 1980s John Searle cast doubt on the computational theory of consciousness with the [Chinese Room argument][13], and today it seems that most philosophers accept its validity.
 But this position is not universal.
-There are a number of objections to Searle's argument, and it certainly does not appear that the consensus among philosophers reflects the consensus within the tech world.
+There are a number of objections to Searle's argument.
+And it certainly does not appear that the consensus within the tech world matches the consensus among philosophers.
 My purpose in this blog post is to outline another argument against the idea that consciousness can be reduced to computation.
 This is the so-called "[triviality argument][16]," which is less famous than the Chinese Room argument (perhaps because the name is not as catchy), but which I think refutes the computational theory of consciousness at a more fundamental level.

 ## Some preliminaries